Binderiya7/Binderiya7/README.md

 👋 Hi, I’m @Binderiya7
-- 👀 I’m interested in data analysis, AI, and emerging technologies.
+- 👀 I’m interested in data science, and AI.
 - 📫 How to reach me: Binderya0124@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm passionate about 3D printing and have led a club dedicated to designing and printing creative objects.